Introduction: Casper Ealy Davis is known as a Bedford County gunsmith from a tax roll and a militia roster.

 1884: According to Kauffman's 1960 book "The Pennsylvania - Kentucky Rifle", C. Davis Elly (sic) is identified as a gunsmith on the 1884 tax roll of the borough of New Paris in Bedford County.
 The book suggests that Elly may have only been engaged in repair work, because no guns made by him had been identified.

-1885: The death certificate of Pansie (Davis) Mangus indicates she was born on August 6, 1885 in New Paris.
+1885: The death certificate of Pansie (Davis) Mangus indicates she was a daughter of Casper Davis and was born on August 6, 1885 in New Paris.

 1888: The 2001 book "Gunsmiths of Bedford, Fulton, Huntington, & Somerset Counties" by Whisker and Yantz indicates that an 1888 militia listing identifies Casper Ealy Davis as a gunsmith.
 I think this is a reference to the Bedford County militia.
 The book indicates that he was known as "Eli" and "Doc", and indicates that his father-in-law, the gunsmith Benjamin Vore, moved into his household after Benjamin's wife died.